 Planned bicycle facility improvement locations are locations that are described or mapped in an adopted local bicycle or transportation plan, an adopted sub-area or corridor study, or a funded improvement project in a capital improvement plan.

-Regional bicycle barrier crossing areas are shown in the online interactive map as tiered (prioritized) circles that vary in diameter according to the preferred spacing distances based on the Thrive community designation group shown in Table A. These areas define the specific barrier segments across which future improvements are desired.
+Regional bicycle barrier crossing areas are shown in the online interactive map as tiered (prioritized) circles that vary in diameter according to the preferred spacing distances based on the Imagine 2050 community designation group shown in Table A. These areas define the specific barrier segments across which planned improvements are desired.

 Table A